siddharthsuneel/checkoutkit-ios/README.md

 Objective-C, iOS 7.0 and later

+Relies on Swift 2.
+If using Xcode 8, please refer to the [objective-c main branch](https://github.com/checkout/checkoutkit-ios/tree/objective-c)

 If you are using Swift, please refer to the [master branch](https://github.com/CKOTech/checkoutkit-ios).

 ### How to use the library